Tamburasca/HarpsichordTuning/README.md

 # Harpsichord Tuning

-An automatic tuning tool for string instruments, mainly harpsichords and pianos.
+An automatic tuning tool for string instruments, such as harpsichords and pianos.
 Tests are still needed with pianos, owing to their larger inharmonicity factor.

 The current application collects a mono audio signal from the input stream, splits it into smaller, overlapping slices, and applies the Fourier transform to each (known as short time Fourier transform: STFT).
-The slices have a size of 2<sup>N</sup> samples, with N=15 or 16, and overlap by multiples of 1024 samples.
+The slices have sizes of 2<sup>N</sup> samples, where N=15 or 16 (sampling period = 0.74 or 1.49 s, respectively), and overlap by multiples of 1024 samples.
 Each slice is apodized with a Hanning window.
 Subsequently, in the frequency domain, Butterworth high-pass filtering is applied to suppress noise at low frequencies before the fundamental and overtone frequencies are sought.
-In order to achieve higher accuracy in their positions, we fit a Gaussian to the NMAX strongest peaks found.
+In order to achieve higher accuracy in their positions, we fit Gaussians to the NMAX strongest peaks found.
 Their centroids are utilized in the derivation of the fundamental frequency and the inharmonicity factor.